jimmyfresh1/TowerofTattle/work/Command/treatment.md

 ASP-PVIII Alexa is stunned when Mekuru says that Shiori is gone.
 The one thing she hadn't expected was for anyone to be able to find their way out. that means they overcame some kind of escape barrier.
 ASP-Ending Mekuru barely...
 Barely hears Shiori's voice across the void.
 Shiori feels her presence.

+ASP-PVII Making the statues crumble in order
+ASP-PVIII
+Doll house for murder staging
+Shadows of children?
+Shadows of the Kaobu?